UK voters decide who they want to resolve Brexit impasse

 Matthew Goodwin, a visiting senior fellow at the Chatham House think tank, said the Conservative Party’s tactics were partly motivated by alarm over the potential for a Corbyn-led government.

-“We have to remember this is probably the most consequential election we’ve had in the post-war period,” he said, citing Brexit and other implications of the vote.
+“We have to remember this is probably the most consequential election we’ve had in the postwar period,” he said.

-“For the Conservatives, the reason they have become so direct and so personal is, I think, they view this as paving the way for a Marxist project, a radical left-wing project that is more of a threat to this country, to the union, to Britain’s economy, to its place on the international stage — a greater threat than anything the country has faced before,” Goodwin said.
+Andre Backner, a 34-year-old insurance broker in London, summed up the national mood.

+“Have you not had enough of it?” he said.
+“Let’s get it over and done with.”

 Follow AP’s full coverage of Brexit and British politics at https://www.apnews.com/Brexit